-After a talk I gave on Wednesday night I received a great followup question to my post two weeks ago on the action of the head, specifically the atlanto-occipital joint, in running.
+I received a great followup question from a reader of my post on the action of the head, specifically the atlanto-occipital joint, in running.
 I wrote about the importance of “face forward,” or letting your skull slide forward on your atlas vertebra so you can keep your head upright as you lean forward from the ankles.

 The question was from a runner who told me she has fallen a number of times when running and therefore feels she needs to look at the ground to avoid the risk of future falls.
 How is she to do “face forward” and still look at the ground?